For Bibiana González Rave, crafting exceptional wine takes soul, passion and a deep connection to the land.

 Bibiana’s first vintage in California was 2004.
 Since then, she hit the ground running.
 She worked six harvests in three years, traveling to South Africa to work harvests at Soronsberg Cellars in the Tulbagh region.
 Back in California, she worked at La Crema, Peay Vineyards, Au Bon Climat and Qupé before Lynmar Estate, where she was winemaker from 2009 through early 2012.

-Over the past six years, Bibiana was exclusively Consulting for Wayfarer and Pahlmeyer, honing her expertise in farming practices, taking over vineyard management and winemaking for a then-inexistent brand known today as Wayfarer, and stands among the best Pinot Noirs and Chardonnay producer from the Sonoma Coast.
+Over a period of six years, Bibiana was exclusively Consulting for Wayfarer and Pahlmeyer, honing her expertise in farming practices, taking over vineyard management and winemaking for a then-inexistent brand known today as Wayfarer, and stands among the best Pinot Noirs and Chardonnay producer from the Sonoma Coast.
 She also produced her first Napa Valley wines under the Pahlmeyer and the Jayson labels.